CyrusChi/pyETBD-SST/settings_instructions.md

 >This overrides the default number of generations in order to allow the schedule to have a different number of generations.

 **"active_target_id_no"** : \{ **integer** : \{**reinforcement specifications**\} \}
 >The active target id dictionary specificies which targets on the targets list are active during this schedule, based on the target id.
-The target id should be placed into the space labeled, **interger**.
+The target id should be placed into the space labeled, **integer**.

 <details>
 <summary>Reinforcement Specifications</summary>